ian-llewellyn/docktor/README.md

 # Docktor

-Docktor is a container that can be spun up within a Kubernetes Pod or on a system running Docker engine to provide extra insight into the structure / workings of a running container.
+Docktor is a container that can be spun up within a Kubernetes Pod or on a system running Docker engine to provide extra insight into the structure / workings of a running container - particularly those that have little or no debugging tools inside.

 The ambitions of docktor are to:
 * Be easy to get started with